1. How IRS collects your personal information?

 - management of insurance claims where the intent in using the IRS Database is to analyse claims and the management of claim payments;

-- assessment of risk where the intent in using the IRS Database is to provide complete information to enable insurers to assess material and moral risk;
+- validation of prior claim disclosure at time of quotation and assessment of underwriting risk where the intent in using the IRS Database is to provide complete information to enable insurers to assess material and moral risk;

-- benchmarking analysis to show how an individual IRS Member is performing against industry norms (not against named IRS Members as competitors); and
+- benchmarking analysis to show how an individual IRS Member is performing against industry norms (not against named IRS Members or named persons); and

 - identity verification.

 4. Who has access to your personal information?